google/skia/site/user/api/SkPaint_Reference.md

 <a href='#SkPaint_Cap'>Cap</a> <a href='#SkPaint_getStrokeCap'>getStrokeCap</a>() const
 </pre>

-The geometry drawn at the beginning and end of strokes.
+Returns the geometry drawn at the beginning and end of strokes.

 ### Return Value